Head Cheese

 • Lean pork trimmings (cured or not) - boiled in hot water at about 194º F (90º C) until soft.

 • Hearts (cured or not) - boiled in hot water at about 194º F (90º C) until soft.
 Hearts are first cut open and any remaining blood is rinsed away in cold water.
 The heart is a very hard working muscle and will be of a dark red color due to its high content of myoglobin.
-It should be diced into small diameter pieces (1/4”, 5-6 mm) otherwise it will stand out.
+It should be diced into small diameter pieces (1/4”, 5-6 mm), otherwise it will stand out.

 • Tongues (cured or not) - boiled in hot water at about 194º F (90º C) until soft.
 Pork or beef tongues are very often used but the outer skin on the tongues must be removed due to its bitter taste.
 It is easily accomplished once the tongues are submerged for a few minutes in hot water.

-Looking at the above listed meats it is easy to conclude that a person living in a large city should not face any difficulty in making a head cheese.
-Some substitutions need to be made as pork heads will not be generally available, but tongues or even hearts are frequently seen in supermarkets (they are of least importance as they contain little collagen).
-Instead of using unusual and fatty cuts of the hog (head) which may be available only at specialty butcher stores, the similar results could be achieved by smart substitution of meats and adding some gelatin, even if a natural less fatty broth is produced.
+Looking at the above-listed meats it i,s easy to conclude that a person living in a large city should not face any difficulty in making a head cheese.
+Some substitutions need to be made as pork heads will not generally be available, but tongues or even hearts are frequently seen in supermarkets.
+Instead of using unusual and fatty cuts of the hog (head), which may be available only at specialty butcher stores, similar results could be obtained by using other meats and gelatin.
 Picnic (lower front leg) and pork butt are common items and will make a great head cheese.
-Picnic and <em>pig feet</em> will produce a lot of gelatin.
+Picnic, hocks, and feet are rich in connective tissue and will produce a lot of gelatin.

 A meat plant or a farmer will have access to traditionally used cuts of meat: